nuts-foundation/nuts-workshops/eOverdracht/README.md

 ### Issuing NutsAuthorizationCredential

 Now the FHIR resources have been prepared for the receiver, the sender needs to issue a `NutsAuthorizationCredential` to the receiver, which it can use to query the FHIR server.
-Follow the [Authorization credentials](../mini-manuals/5-authz-credentials.md) manual to the credential below.
-Make sure to replace the example with the proper values:
+Use the HTTP operation below to issue it, making sure to replace the example with the proper values:

 * `issuer` needs to contain your care organization's DID,
 * `credentialSubject.id` needs to contain the receiving care organization's DID,
-* `resources.path` needs to contain the FHIR resource references to the eOverdracht's `Task`, `Composition` and all references within the composition.
+* `resources` needs to contain all FHIR resources which needs to be accessed by the receiving organization, starting the `Task` and `Composition`.
+  * For resources that contain medical data `userContext` must be `true`, which indicates the access token must contain an authenticated, actual end user (e.g. `Composition`, `Patient` or `Problem`).

 ```http request
 POST http://localhost:1323/internal/vcr/v1/vc